OperationsPAI/rcabench-platform/README.md

 + The basic checks passed successfully.
 + **The changes will not break other developers' workflow.**

+We requires a linear commit history.
+Please use `git rebase` to keep your branch up to date with `main`.
+When merging your branch into `main`, use `git merge --ff-only` to ensure a fast-forward merge.
+This will keep the commit history clean and linear.

 ### Workflow

 #### Download source code